-What is a Brand Manager?
+What is Brand Management?

 How to Become a Brand Manager?

 Wondering how to become a brand manager?
 Just follow these steps!

 To become a brand manager, one needs expert knowledge of branding elements such as:

 - Brand voice: Explains the way a brand communicates with their audience or what message the brand sends across